-- a) The Known Compulsory Programme (Programme 1) will be included in the results for all Competitions.
-After the Known Compulsory Programme, no pilot shall continue in the competition unless the pilot is, in the judgement of the International Jury and Board of Judges, capable of safely flying the remaining programmes.
-Any pilot disqualified under this rule will be so informed by the International Jury before the start of Programme 2. - b) The International Jury will disqualify from participation in Programmes 3, 4 or 5 any pilot who gains less than 60% of the total score available in the Known Compulsory Programme and less than 60% of the total score available in the Free Programme, these two results being calculated separately. - c) For Programme 4, for instance if there is insufficient time to complete the championships due to weather problems or unforeseen circumstances, the International Jury is authorised to introduce an additional cut of the competitors, without respect to gender, up to a maximum of 50% of the remaining competitors, based on the combined standings before Programme 4. - d) The decision on the number of competitors who will fly the Final Freestyle Programme will be made by the International Jury in consultation with the organisers, but will be not less than 10 pilots nor, usually, more than 20.
+- 2.1.2.1.
+After the Free Known Programme (Programme 1), no pilot shall continue in the competition unless the pilot is, in the judgement of the International Jury and Board of Judges, capable of safely flying the remaining programmes.
+Any pilot disqualified under this rule will be so informed by the International Jury before the start of Programme 2. - 2.1.2.2.
+For Programme 4, if there is insufficient time to complete the championships due to weather problems or unforeseen circumstances, the International Jury is authorised to introduce a cut of the competitors, without respect to gender, up to a maximum of 50% of the remaining competitors, based on the combined standings before Programme 4. - 2.1.2.3.
+The decision on the number of competitors who will fly the Final Freestyle Programme will be made by the International Jury in consultation with the Organiser, but will be not less than 10 pilots nor, usually, more than 20.
 Priority in selection will be given to those pilots entered by NACs for this programme only.
 The Jury shall then select at least 9 pilots, regardless of gender, in their order of ranking in the programmes so far completed.
 In this part of the selection process, no more than 3 pilots will be selected from any one NAC.
-If the selected field does not include at least 3 pilots from a given gender, then pilots from that gender shall be added, in rank order regardless of their NAC, to make the total of pilots from that gender up to 3 and the total of all pilots up to a maximum of 23. - e) In Unlimited, Programme 5 shall have priority over Programme 4.
-Thus, if weather forecasts indicate that all programmes may not be completed before the end of the contest period, the organisers, in consultation with the International Jury, shall direct that Programme 5 be flown before Programme 4.
+If the selected field does not include at least 3 pilots from a given gender, then pilots from that gender shall be added, in rank order regardless of their NAC, to make the total of pilots from that gender up to 3 and the total of all pilots up to a maximum of 23. - 2.1.2.4.
+In Unlimited, Programme 5 shall have priority over Programme 4.
+Thus, if weather forecasts indicate that all programmes may not be completed before the end of the contest period, the Organiser, in consultation with the International Jury, shall direct that Programme 5 be flown before Programme 4.